 Robin Cline is a writer, educator, and performer, and is particularly interested in public participatory experiences.
-She is the Assistant Director of NeighborSpace, where she plays a leadership role in creative stewardship development and implementation.
+She was recently promoted to Executive Director of Opera-Matic, and also serves as the Assistant Director of NeighborSpace, where she plays a leadership role in creative stewardship development and implementation.
 She has developed systems that assist community land managers more effectively engage in their public space stewardship, such as resource attainment, creative community networking, and conflict management.
 She served on Chicago Wilderness' No Child Left Behind Education Committee for 5 years, where she developed and presented early childhood nature play workshops to environmental educators throughout the Chicago Region.
 She currently co-leads Opera-Matic's engagement initiatives for the 2016 season.

 Alyssa Coyle is a production designer, a styling assistant with Silver Lining Digital, and freelance teaching artist/maker with Opera-Matic and others.